cocotyty/iris/README.md

  - OAuth, OAuth2 supporting 27+ popular websites
  - JWT
  - Basic Authentication
- - HTTP Sessions
+ - HTTP Sessions and flash messages
 - Add / Remove trailing slash from the URL with option to redirect
-- Redirect requests
+- Redirect any request
- - HTTP to HTTPS
- - HTTP to HTTPS WWW
- - HTTP to HTTPS non WWW
- - Non WWW to WWW
- - WWW to non WWW
 - Highly scalable rich content render (Markdown, JSON, JSONP, XML...)
 - Websocket API similar to socket.io
-- Hot Reload on source code changes
 - Typescript integration + Web IDE
-- Checks for updates at startup
-- Highly customizable
+- Optional updater
 - Feels like you used iris forever, thanks to its Fluent API
 - And more...